cmhughes/latexindent.pl/readme.md

 - *Gwneuwch y pethau bychain, do the little things*, Dewi Sant
 - *We are our mistakes.
 Sometimes they are the best part of us*.
 Harlen Coben, Think Twice
 - *Formatting.
 Indentation.
 Style.
 Code layout.
 Whatever you choose to call it, it's one of the most contentious aspects of programming discipline.* Damian Conway, Perl Best Practices, chapter 2.
+- *If you're not making mistakes, then you're not doing anything*, John Woodern

 ## changelog
 [changelog.md](documentation/changelog.md) provides details of the history of the project.